www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
 * [ ] Consider nesting main editor menu for fields with the same prefix as the solution.
 * [ ] When submitting an optimization with a solution in the editor, this solution should be used as a starting point.
+* [ ] Manage runtime checks in production more effectively.
+    * [ ] Show warning in editor, if runtime checks are enabled.
+    * [ ] Consider fast alternative runtime checks for checks that have very little effect.
 # Done Tasks
 * [x] Load test data, when the sport lesson example is chosen. -> This is already done.
 * [x] Double check test data by hand.